carsongoodwin32/rosetta2_avx_dive/README.md

     }

 ```
-which essentially negates the need for the second by only shifting through the vector 128b at a time,
+which essentially negates the need for the second add by only shifting through the vector 128b at a time,
 Instead of what it should actually do:
 ```
     for (int i = 0; i < VECTOR_SIZE; i += 8) {